-At the heart of any effective SEO strategy in 2018 is the need for high-quality content that is written with a target audience in mind.
+At the heart of any effective SEO strategy is the need for high-quality content that is written with a target audience in mind.
 However, the drive to keep creating fresh content can be challenging for businesses, especially smaller companies with limited budgets and time.

 But here’s the good news…